komar007/bash_producer_consumer/README.md

 Start the server with 6 convert workers:

-    ./server.sh convert_queue 6 convert
+    ./server convert_queue 6 convert

 Find bmp files and prepare jobs:

-    for f in *.bmp; do ./enqueue convert_queue $f ${f%.bmp}.png; done
+    for f in *.bmp; do ./enqueue convert_queue "$f" "${f%.bmp}.png"; done

-*Note*: this will not work for filenames with special characters, like spaces.
-See the next example.

 ### Encode many wave files to mp3

 Start the server with 6 lame workers:

-    ./server.sh music_queue 6 lame
+    ./server music_queue 6 lame

 Find wave files and prepare jobs:

-    find Music/ -name '*.wav' | while read file; do ./enqueue.sh music_queue "\"$file\" \"${file%.wav}.mp3\"";
+    find Music/ -name '*.wav' | while read file; do ./enqueue music_queue "$file" "${file%.wav}.mp3"
     done

-Each job will be the argument list to lame in the following format:

-    "filename.wav" "filename.mp3"

-The script adds double quotes to make sure that spaces will be handled correctly.
-There's still room for improvement - remember that the command to be executed as job is created by concatenating the `worker` argument to server with the job string.
-That command is then executed by `eval`, This means that in this example double quotes inside filenames will likely break everything.

-It might seem to be too much hassle, but this approach gives the most flexibility by allowing to run arbitrary bash commands with arbitrary arguments as jobs.
-You can even pass an empty string as `worker` and enqueue whole bash command to execute as jobs.
+### Execute arbitrary shell commands

+    ./server queue 6
+    for f in *.txt; do ./enqueue queue -- "echo extra line >> $f"; done

+*Note:* this will not work well for filenames with special characters, especially spaces; it is necessary to properly handle escaping of spaces and other characters.